cirnoftw/ImmutabilityExample/README.md

 # MutabilityExample
-A quick example to show immutability issues in Kotlin/Java
+A quick example to show mutability issues in Kotlin/Java